Kaynan-Jamelaumn/Chemical-Equation-Balancer/README.md

 # EquationBalancer

-`EquationBalancer` is a Python class designed to balance chemical equations.
+`EquationBalancer` is a Python class designed to balance chemical equations or detect if it's acid or base.

 ---